-When requested and specified in the task order, the contractor shall establish and maintain a system integrated test lab that is capable of supporting a full range of integration test activities for both the currently fielded system as well as maintenance/modernization releases.
+The contractor shall establish and maintain a system integrated test lab that is capable of supporting a full range of integration test activities for both the currently fielded system as well as maintenance/modernization releases.
 The currently fielded system includes the most current version and up to three previous versions for products that have not yet been declared 'end of life.'
 The contractor shall support test activities in areas which include, but are not limited to, product testing (regression testing and new capability testing), operational scenarios (real world simulation testing considering system topology and concept of operation, disaster recovery, clustering and load balancing), stress and longevity (throughput, speed of service and duration), interoperability, security (VPN, Firewall, security configuration of products and operating systems and CAC Middleware testing), usability, transition (upgrade paths) and packaging/installation.